Gravitational Wave Generation via the Einstein-Langevin Equation: Analytical Results

 \subsubsection{Integral with respect to $\tau$}

 Given that $H_0=\dot{a}/a$, the solution for $a(\tau)$ is an exponential function with a constant Hubble parameter: $a(\tau)=a_0\exp(H_0\tau)$.
-The initial reference case of $a(\tau_0)=1$ fixes $a_0=1$ and implies $\tau_0=0$, which introduces a singularity in the integral over $\tau$ near $\tau\rightarrow\tau_0$.
-Therefore, another regulation procedure must be done to manage the singularity; this is readily presented by treating $\tau_0$ as a small parameter with the implied limit $\tau_0\rightarrow0$.
+The initial reference case of $a(\tau_0)=1$ fixes $a_0=1$ and implies $\tau_0=0$, which introduces a divergence in the integral over $\tau$ near $\tau\rightarrow\tau_0=0$.
+Therefore, another regulation procedure must be done to manage the divergence; this is readily presented by treating $\tau_0$ as our regulating cutoff with the implied limit $\tau_0\rightarrow0$.
 The regulated integral is evaluated and then Taylor expanded for small $\tau_0$:

 After discarding the diverging terms, the finite, $\tau_0$-independent remainder is $-H_0^2\gamma_E/2$, with $\gamma_E\simeq0.57722$ being the Euler-Mascheroni constant.
 Therefore, the three-fold integral kernel is a conformal time-independent factor, however dependent on the observer time: